Writing Chinese characters

 2. Left falling then right falling

 If the character has both pie (left diagonal) and na (right diagonal) strokes then the pie stroke is drawn first.
-The character for person rén already used above is an example of this ordering.
+The character for person rén already seen above is an example of this ordering.

 top to bottom